 Digital Twins: When the Factory Has a Software Replica

-The term “digital twin” has become one of the most used — and often misinterpreted — in Industry 4.0.
-The base idea is sound: a software replica of a physical asset (machine, production line, whole plant) synchronised with real-time data and capable of simulating, predicting, and optimising.
-We cover what it really is, when it adds value over simpler alternatives, and the typical mistakes that sink projects.
+Digital twin is one of the most used — and most misunderstood — terms in Industry 4.0.
+The base idea is sound: a software replica of a physical asset (machine, production line, whole plant) synchronised with real-time data that can simulate, predict, and optimise.
+This article covers what a digital twin really is, when it adds value over simpler alternatives, and the mistakes that sink projects.

 What It Is and What It Isn’t